How to Remove White Background in Photoshop (5 Fast Ways)

 Duplicating the Channel

 After viewing, you will understand which has the most contrast; select that channel.
-After doing this, add it to the new layer to duplicate by clicking over it and dragging it on the icon.
+After this, add it to the new layer to duplicate by clicking over it and dragging it on the icon.

 select a particular channel